w62liang/python-issues-solution/Create_New_Environment_in_Jupyterhub.md

 # Create A New Kernel/Environment in Jupyterhub/Jupyter Notebook (Uwaterloo)

-The University of Waterloo provides the access to Jupyterhub where the students could login using their WatIAM and program based on online environments.
+The University of Waterloo provides an access to Jupyterhub where the students could log in using their WatIAM and programs based on online environments.

 **Issue**: some libraries cannot be sucessfully installed as the student has no permissions to write the path where the package will be installed.